 Type of ingredient: Deep conditioner, moisturizer.

-Main benefits: Tames dandruff, lightweight feel, decreases frizz, has antibacterial properties.
+Main benefits: Tames dandruff, lightweight feel, decreases frizz, has antibacterial and antimicrobial properties.

 Who should use it: MCT oil is great for all hair types, but those with dry, curly hair might benefit more from it.